amrable/TFTP-Notes/README.md

 - It is also
 possible in this case that the transfer was unsuccessful.
 In any case, the connection has been closed.

+### 7. Premature Termination

+- If a request can not be granted, or some error occurs during the transfer, then an ERROR packet (opcode 5) is sent.
+- This is only a courtesy since it will not be retransmitted or acknowledged, so it may never be received.
+Timeouts must also be used to detect errors.